udippant/base-drafts/draft-ietf-quic-transport.md

 # Stream States: Life of a Stream {#stream-states}

-This section describes the two types of QUIC stream in terms of the states of their send or receive components.
+This section describes the two types of QWIK stream in terms of the states of their send or receive components.
 Two state machines are described: one for streams on which an endpoint transmits data ({{stream-send-states}}); another for streams from which an endpoint receives data ({{stream-recv-states}}).